TestardR/Gatsby-GraphQL-Blog_App/src/pages/72-post-seventyTwo/index.md

 date: '2019-11-24'
 time: '☕️ 4 min read'
 title: 'React #11: What is a Pure Component and a memo function'
-summary: 'Lets take a quick dive into React fundamental knowledge with Sudheer Jonna'
+summary: 'Control rendering with Sudheer Jonna'
 ---

 This article was done using my notes from Sudheer Jonna, 2020, [React Interview Questions & Answers](https://github.com/sudheerj/reactjs-interview-questions#what-is-react).